toralf/tor-relays/README.md

 ### Metrics

-If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then inbound traffic from this ip is granted by a firewall rule.
+If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then inbound traffic from its ip to the local metrics port is allowed by a firewall rule.
-An Nginx is used to encrypt the metrics data transfer on transit, using a certificate from a self-signed CA.
+An Nginx is used to encrypt the metrics data transfer on transit, using a certificate of the(previously generated) self-signed CA.
-This CA has to be presented to the Prometheus too for a fully secure TLS handshake.
+This CA key has to be presented to the Prometheus too to enable a the TLS traffic.

-Configure a randomly choosen `metrics_port` (using `seed_metrics` similar to `seed_address`) to expose metrics at https://_address_:_metrics_port_/metrics-_node|snowflake|tor_ (Prometheus Node exporter, Tor and Snowflake respectively), e.g.:
+Configure a randomly choosen `metrics_port` (using `seed_metrics` similar to `seed_address`) to expose metrics at https://_address_:_metrics_port_/metrics-_node|snowflake|tor_:

 ```yaml
 snowflake: